Zia Mody

 Zia Jaydev Mody (born 19 July 1956) is an Indian corporate lawyer and businesswoman.
-She is the eldest daughter of Soli Sorabjee, a former Attorney General of India, and has three brothers, Jehangir, Jamshed, and Hormazd.

-Zia is one of the founding partners of AZB & Partners, an Indian premier law firms.
+Zia is one of the founding partners of AZB & Partners, a premier Indian law firm.
 She advises large private equity houses such as KKR, Bain Capital, and Warburg Pincus.
-She was ranked No. 1 in Fortune India's India's 50 Most Powerful Women in Business list in 2018 and 2019.

-Biography
+Early life and education

+Zia is a follower of the Baháʼí faith, and was born to parents of Zoroastrian descent, mother Zena Sorabjee and father Soli Sorabjee, a former Attorney General of India.
 Mody's initial education was at Elphinstone College, Mumbai.
 She studied law at Selwyn College, Cambridge, in 1978 and was enrolled as an Advocate with the Bar Council of Maharashtra & Goa in 1978.
+She earned a master's degree from Harvard Law School.

+Career
-She secured a master's degree from Harvard Law School and was then admitted as a member of the New York State Bar in 1980.

-She is dually licensed to practice law in India and the United States.
+After completing a masters from law school, she later was admitted as a member of the New York State Bar in 1980.
+She practices law in India and the United States.
 She worked for five years with Baker McKenzie in New York City before returning to India.
+She founded her own practice, Chambers of Zia Mody, in Mumbai in 1984 and practiced as counsel in the Indian courts for over a decade.
+She later merged her practice with other firms to form AZB & Partners.

+Personal life

-Her husband, business tycoon Jaydev Mody, is the chairman of the casino company Delta Corp.
+She has three younger brothers, Jehangir, Jamshed, and Hormazd.
+Her husband, Jaydev Mody, is an influential businessman who serves as chairman of the casino company Delta Corp.
 They live in Mumbai, Maharashtra, and have three daughters, Anjali, Aarti, and Aditi.
-She started her own practice, Chambers of Zia Mody, in Mumbai in 1984.
-She practiced in the Indian courts for over 10 years as a counsel.
-She then merged with other firms to form AZB & Partners.

-Zia is a Baháʼí by religion.
-Her mother, Zena Sorabjee, who introduced her to the faith, was appointed by the governing institution of the religion as Counsellor for South Central Asia.
-Zia Mody has stated that her father is a Zoroastrian.